Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/diagnostics.md

 * LEO and Fire/EMS unit counts
 * Emergency and dispatch call counts
 * Cache revision
-* Bodycam runtime detected/available/mode
+* Bodycam runtime/capture dependency detected, available, and mode
-* Bodycam active, ready, and waiting counts
+* Source client, capture active, last attempt/success, and upload duration
-* Latest bodycam sequence and viewer load-failure count
+* Latest frame size/sequence, subscribed viewers, and visible feed count
+* Accepted, malformed, oversized, stale, failed, and rate-limited counters

 Use **Refresh Diagnostics** for a new snapshot.
 The menu does not currently show webhook status, per-cache timestamps, map clipping, or each DUI's last update.